Politics of Scotland: Legislature

-Opposition parties include the Scottish Conservatives (centre-right to right-wing, conservative), Scottish Labour (centre-left, social democratic), the Scottish Liberal Democrats (centre to centre-left, social liberal), and the Scottish Greens (centre-left to left-wing, green).
+Opposition parties include the Scottish Labour (centre-left), Reform UK Scotland (right-wing to far-right), Scottish Greens (centre-left to left-wing, green), Scottish Conservatives (centre-right to right-wing, conservative), social democratic), and the Scottish Liberal Democrats (centre to centre-left, social liberal).
 The Scottish Socialist Party (left-wing, democratic socialist) won a seat in the first Scottish Parliament election in 1999 and increased their number of seats to 6 in the 2003 Scottish Parliament election, but then lost their seats in the 2007 election and haven't regained representation in the Scottish Parliament since.
 Elections were normally held once every four years from the inception of the Scottish Parliament in 1999 to 2016 (the election scheduled for 2015 was delayed for one year to 2016 after agreement by all of the main political parties).
 A Bill was passed by the Scottish Parliament on 25 February 2016 and received Royal Assent on 30 March 2016 increasing the term of the Parliament to five years.
 73 Members are elected to represent constituencies, and the remaining 56 elected via a system of proportional representation.
 At Westminster, Scotland is represented by 37 MPs from the Labour Party, 9 from the Scottish National Party, six from the Liberal Democrats, and five from the Conservative Party, elected in the 2024 United Kingdom general election.
-The Secretary of State for Scotland—currently Ian Murray MP, a member of Scottish Labour—is usually a member of the House of Commons representing a constituency in Scotland.
+The secretary of state for Scotland—currently Douglas Alexander MP, a member of Scottish Labour—is usually a member of the House of Commons representing a constituency in Scotland.